Inferring the Thermal History of the Intergalactic Medium from the Properties of the Hydrogen and Helium Lyman-alpha Forest: Results and Discussion

 \subsection{Limitations of the Model}

 For this work, we have modeled the evolution of the properties of the IGM using a spatially homogeneous ionizing background.
-Simulations of a more realistic, spatially inhomogeneous hydrogen reionization process show that spatial fluctuations in the temperature–density relation of the post-reionization IGM have a minor effect on the flux power spectrum \citep{Keating+2018} at $z\leq 5$.
+Simulations of a more realistic, spatially inhomogeneous hydrogen reionization process show that spatial fluctuations in the temperature–density relation of the post-reionization IGM have a minor effect on the flux power spectrum \citep{Keating+2018} at $z\leq 5$ while the inhomogeneous UVB allows large islands of neutral hydrogen to persist up to redshift $z \leq 5.5$ and can reproduce the observed distribution of \Lya\ opacity \citep{kulkarni2019}.
 Similarly, radiative transfers simulations of \HeII\ reionization show that the fluctuations in the ionization state of helium have a minor effect on observations of the hydrogen \Lya\ forest \citep{laplante2017a, Upton-Sanderbeck+2020}.
 Not including the impact of galactic winds or AGN-feedback on the forest is a conservative approach for simulations aimed at constraining effects that suppress small-scale power.
 AGN feedback in the form of heating or mass redistribution from small to large scales is also expected to suppress the 1D power spectrum on large scales, and to have an increased effect at low redshifts \citep{Viel+2013}.
 Ignoring the impact of AGN feedback may lead to a few percent bias in the determination of cosmological and astrophysical parameters \citep{Chabanier+2020}.
 This model uncertainty is comparable to the statistical uncertainties of the eBOSS data used in this work.

 Another limitation of our method results from the UVB photoionization and photoheating rates used for our simulation grid being constructed from simple transformations of a template set of rates.
 We therefore do not probe the full range of ionization and thermal histories that could be allowed by the observations of the \Lya\ forest.
 However, our model produces statistical properties of the \Lya\ forest that agree with a wide range of observations and a thermal evolution of the IGM consistent with previous inferences.
 These features of our work represent a significant achievement enabled by the ability to explore a wide range of models for the UVB from self-consistently evolved simulations.
 We emphasize that with our computational capabilities, performing a very large number of simulations (e.g., thousands) is now a possibility.
 We therefore defer more flexible explorations of models for the heating and ionization from the UVB to future work.